linhtran1003/E-Commerce_Analysis/README.md

 </div>

 <ul>
-  <li>In 2019, monthly sales remained relatively stable throughout the year, with the strongest performance occurring during September - December period, which generated approximately $637K of the $1.54M annual revenue (around 42% of total sales)</li>
+  <li>In 2019, monthly sales remained relatively stable throughout the year, with the strongest performance occurring during September - December period, which generated approximately $637K out of the $1.54M annual revenue (around 42% of total sales)</li>
   <li>Despite this strong accomplishment at the end of the year, sales experience a sharp 39% decline in January 2020 (from $180.8K to $109.9K), indicating a significant post-holiday slowdown and an early sign of volatility entering the new year.</li>
   <li>Sales revenue rebounded rapidly in the next few months of 2020.
 By April 2020, revenue increased by over 220% compared to January 2020 (from $109K to $351K) and nearly 190% compared to April 2019, indicating a pronounced year-over-year surge and a clear deviation from prior patterns.</li>
   <li>Despite this surge, monthly sales patterns reveal strong month-to-month volatility, with recurring declines before and after seasonal peaks.
-This pattern highlights that customer demand was heavily concentrated around specific promotional or holiday-driven periods rathern than sustained throughout the year.</li>
+This pattern highlights that customer demand was heavily concentrated around specific promotional or holiday-driven periods rather than sustained throughout the year.</li>
-  <li>Entering 2021, the revenue sharply declined again, with a 47% drop in January, followed by further decline in February, suggests potential demand saturation or weakening consumer engagement.</li>
+  <li>Entering 2021, the revenue sharply declined again, with a 47% drop in January, followed by further decline in February, suggesting potential demand saturation or weakening consumer engagement.</li>
-  <li><strong>Overall:</strong> Although the difference in total revenue of the 2 seasons are susbtantial, sales followed a consistent seasonal pattern: peak in September and December, followed by decline in adjacent months.
+  <li><strong>Overall:</strong> Although the difference in total revenue of the 2 seasons are susbtantial, sales followed a consistent seasonal pattern: peak in September and December, and followed by decline in adjacent months.
 This essentially indicates that revenue performance is heavily dependent on late-year seasonal events and promotions, reinforcing the need for adjusting strategies that stabilize general demand outside peak periods.</li>
 </ul>

 <h3> 📊 Average Order Value (AOV) and Number of Orders </h3>